 An employer must pay an employee sick pay from the second to the 10th day of the illness.

 If an employee is sick for an uninterrupted period, the State Social Insurance Agency grants and pays sickness benefits from the 11th day of the illness until the employee regains work capacity for a maximum of 26 weeks.
-In particularly serious cases, the period of benefit payments may be extended up to 52 weeks based on a ruling by the State Medical Commission for the Assessment of Health Condition and Working Ability (SMCAHCWA).
+In severe cases, the benefit payment period can go up to 52 weeks based on a ruling by the State Medical Commission for the Assessment of Health Condition and Working Ability (SMCAHCWA).

-If an employee’s illness is intermittent, benefits are paid for a maximum of 52 weeks over a 3-year period.
+If an employee’s illness is intermittent, benefits are paid for a maximum of 52 weeks over 3 years.

 Amount of sickness benefits

 The employer must pay sick pay from the second to the 10th day of the illness period (no payment for the first day).
 For the second and third day of illness, the amount is not less than 75% of the employee’s average daily earnings, and for the fourth to the 10th day, not less than 80% of the employee’s average earnings.

 From the 11th day of illness, the State Social Insurance Agency grants sickness benefits amounting to 80% of the employee’s average earnings from which social insurance contributions have been paid.
 The average contribution wage is calculated over the 12-month period, which ended 2 months (for self-employed persons 3 months) before the onset of the illness.